 5) Does not want to play with doggy friends.

-If your dog also does not want to play with his doggy friends, he is definitely depressed.
+If your dog also doesn’t want to play with his doggy friends, he is definitely depressed.
 Exuberance is a common sign of dog-to-dog play, and if it is missing, your dog may be depressed.

 To help your dog:

 First, make sure that he is in good physical health.
 Often dogs become depressed as a result of pain or illness.
-If your dog shows the above signals, take him to the vet to make sure he does not have an underlying condition.
+If your dog shows the above signals, take him to the vet to make sure he doesn’t have an underlying condition.